OutSystems/WebView/ViewGenerator/readme.txt

 Development Notes:
 ------------------

-A) To import css's use the followinf instruction:
+A) To import css's use the following instruction:

 	import "css!styles/<name-of-the-css-file.css>";